Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.1.0.md

 Paths used with IAM users, groups (etc) are now terminated with "/".

 ### Database
+PostgreSQL version is updated from 9.1 to 9.2.

 Schemas are now used rather than databases for partitioning.
 The new "eucalyptus_shared" database now contains all the schemas.

 Database connections to the local host now use the localhost interface rather than the registration interface.